Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Louisiana and its opponents have scored at least 56.5 points or more just once this season.
+- Louisiana and its opponents have combined for 56.5 points or more just once this season.

-- Texas State's games have gone over 56.5 points in four of seven chances this season.

-- Saturday's over/under is 1.4 points higher than the combined 55.1 PPG average of the two teams.
+- The combined points per game average of the two teams, 55.1, is 1.4 points fewer than Saturday's over/under.

-- The 55.9 combined points per game that these two squads have allowed this season are 0.6 fewer than the 56.5 over/under in this contest.
+- These two squads combine to allow 55.9 points per game, 0.6 fewer than this contest's over/under.

 - Ragin' Cajuns games this season feature an average total of 59.0 points, a number 2.5 points higher than Saturday's over/under.